R2Northstar/NorthstarWiki/docs/modding-and-development/development/northstarmasterserver/README.md

 # NorthstarMasterServer

+{% hint style="warning" %}
+The old NodeJS master server has been replaced in favour of the Go rewrite called Atlas.
+{% endhint %}

 ## Introduction

 The master server is responsible for centralizing game servers created by players, it also verifies that connecting players own an Origin account with Titanfall 2.